A Confession

 It downloaded 300 GB of media before my SSD ran out of space.

-I only noticed because JetBrains Rider popped up a low disk space warning.
 The agent had decided, with the quiet confidence of a golden retriever carrying a tree branch through a doorway, that “mirror the webroot” meant mirror the webroot.
 Every customer photo.
 Every generated thumbnail.
 Every asset uploaded since the mid-2010s.
-And 300 GB wasn’t even the full haul - the server’s 3 TB drive had 1.8 TB used.
 My SSD just tapped out first.
 We had a conversation about boundaries.

-I also started writing structured bug reports - symptoms, evidence, hypotheses - as separate markdown files, because by this point I had enough threads going that my brain alone was not a reliable storage medium.
-The error log became a cemetery.
-I tagged each grave.
+I also started writing structured bug reports as separate markdown files, because by this point I had enough threads going that my brain alone was not a reliable storage medium.

-Speaking of error logs: I pulled roughly a year’s worth - February 2025 through February 2026.
-2,024 logged error events.
+Speaking of error logs: I pulled roughly a year’s worth.
+About two thousand logged error events.
 Promising.
-Then I noticed 1,928 of them were the same bug on a profile endpoint, screaming on repeat like a car alarm nobody disconnects.
-Ninety-five percent of the error log was one bug drowning out every other signal.
+Then I noticed ninety-five percent of them were the same bug on a single endpoint, screaming on repeat like a car alarm nobody disconnects.
 The actual admin 500s I was hunting?
 Barely a whisper underneath.

-From here, we could treat fixes like normal engineering: the agent traces the issue through the codebase, suggests a patch, I review it, commit, upload the changed file, verify by re-downloading and diffing.
+From here, fixes became normal engineering: the agent traces the issue through the codebase, suggests a patch, I review it, commit, upload the changed file, verify by re-downloading and diffing.

 What Was Actually Broken